-Jessie Sams is an Associate Professor of Linguistics at Stephen F. Austin State University.
+Jessie Sams is a Professor of Linguistics at Stephen F. Austin State University.
 She generally teaches courses rooted in linguistic analysis of English, though one of her favorite courses to teach is her Invented Languages course, where students construct their own languages throughout the semester (she was even able to get Invented Languages officially on the books at SFA with its own course number).
 Her research primarily focuses on syntax and semantics, especially the intersection of the two within written English quotatives; constructed languages; and history of the English language and English etymology.
 Since 2019, she’s worked as a professional conlanger on the Freeform series Motherland: Fort Salem.
 In her free time, she enjoys reading, hosting game nights with friends, baking (especially cupcakes), and, of course, conlanging.

 Gnóma is a conlang for garden gnomes, who have a grim past behind their currently pleasant statued smiles.
 Their language is rooted in Gothic (as that was their native language) and has been influenced by both Romani and Turkish through long periods of language contact.
 The description of Gnóma in this paper treats it as a natlang, comparing it to typological trends of world languages and providing a brief overview of its sounds, writing system, and grammar.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.